zeta-group/zt-bcc/README.md

-<kbd>bcc</kbd> is an enhanced ACS bytecode compiler for the ZDoom family of ports.
+`zt-bcc` is a fork of `bcc`, is an enhanced ACS bytecode compiler for the ZDoom family of ports.

 ```
 strict namespace SampleCode {